 English Lab Weight vs American Lab Weight

 English Labs and American Labs have slight differences in appearance and weight.
-Also, English Lab, initially bred as a show dog, tend to be stockier and have a heavier build, while American Labs are taller and leaner.
+English Labs, initially bred as show dogs, tend to be stockier and heavier, while American Labs are taller and leaner.

 As for weight, English Labs are heavier than other breeds, with an average weight of 70-80 lbs for males and 55-70 lbs for female labradors.
 On the other hand, American male labradors weigh between 55-80 lbs and 50-70 lbs for females.